UBC-DSCI/introduction-to-datascience-python/source/viz.md

 We move the legend title using the `alt.Legend` method and specify that we want it on the top of the chart.
-This automatically changes the legend items to be laid out horizontally instead of vertically, but we could also keep the vertical layout by specifying `direction='vertical'` inside `alt.Legend`.
+This automatically changes the legend items to be laid out horizontally instead of vertically, but we could also keep the vertical layout by specifying `direction="vertical"` inside `alt.Legend`.

 ```{code-cell} ipython3
 can_lang_plot_legend = alt.Chart(can_lang).mark_circle().encode(